-'It is desired that all things be considered as in the immediate presence of God; that every person speak freely whatever is in his heart.
+"It is desired that all things be considered as in the immediate presence of God; that every person speak freely whatever is in his heart.
 While we are conversing, let us have an especial care to set God always before us.
 In the intermediate hours, let us redeem all the time we can for private exercises.
 Therein let us give ourselves to prayer for one another, and for a blessing on our labor." - John Wesley, Large Minutes.

-- ¶ 440.
+\P 440.
 1. The General Conference shall be composed of the bishops and an equal number of ministerial and lay delegates to be elected by the annual conferences, at their last sessions prior to the session of the General Conference, except that conferences held within three months of the General Conference may elect their delegates the year before.
-For further directions see Paragraphs 280-283. - 2.
-A delegate to the General Conference is not a member until he is present with his credentials and has been seated - ¶ 441.
-Conferences of mission origin may send their delegates to General Conference as provided for in their several constitutions which have been approved by the General Conference. - $\P$ 442.
-The next session of the General Conference shall be held in June, 1984, or as near that time as may be determined by the Board of Administration, in accordance with the Constitution, Paragraph 284, which prescribes also the procedure for calling extra sessions.
-The Friday preceding each General Conference shall be observed by our people as a day of fasting and prayer.
+For further directions see Paragraphs 280-283.

+2. A delegate to the General Conference is not a member until he is present with his credentials and has been seated.

+¶ 441.
+Conferences of mission origin may send their delegates to General Conference as provided for in their several constitutions which have been approved by the General Conference.

+¶ 442.
+The General Conference shall meet every four years at the time and place determined by the Board of Administration, in accordance with the Constitution, Paragraph 284, which also prescribes the procedure for calling extra sessions.
+The Friday preceding every General Conference shall be observed by our people as a day of fasting and prayer.

-- ¶443.
-The officers to preside at the sittings of the General Conference, the number of members required for a quorum, and the method of voting are defined in the Constitution, Paragraphs 285, 288, and 289. - ¶444.
-1. Each General Conference shall elect by ballot two or more traveling elders as bishops to serve as the pastoral overseers of various areas of the denomination (see Par.
+¶ 443.
+The officers to preside at the sittings of the General Conference, the number of members required for a quorum, and the method of voting are defined in the Constitution, Paragraphs 285, 288, and 289.

+¶444.
+1. Each regular session of the General Conference shall elect by ballot two or more traveling elders as bishops to serve as the pastoral overseers of various areas of the denomination (see Pars.
 436, Sec.
+4; 437, Sec.
 4).
-The Board of Administration shall be authorized to employ suitable personnel in the leadership of the various church ministries, such as outreach, missions, education, publishing, stewardship, and administration. - 2.
-The General Conference shall elect one traveling elder and one layman from each of the General Conference administrative districts, who, with the bishops and the secretary of the General Conference, shall constitute the Board of Administration.
+The Board of Administration shall be authorized to employ suitable personnel in the leadership of the various church ministries, such as outreach, missions, education, publishing, stewardship, and administration.

+2. The General Conference shall elect one traveling elder and one layman from each of the General Conference administrative districts, with the exception of the district embracing the conferences of mission origin from which two elders and two laymen shall be elected.
+These, with the bishops and the secretary of the General Conference, shall constitute the Board of Administration.
 The elective members of the board, a majority of whom must be members of the General Conference electing them, shall first have been nominated by the delegates from their General Conference administrative districts.
 In making the nominations the delegates of a district shall vote by ballot.
-Except in cases in which one annual conference forms an administrative district, the minister and the layman shall not be from the same annual conference. - ¶ 445.
+Except in cases in which one annual conference forms an administrative district, the minister and the layman shall not be from the same annual conference.

+¶ 445.
 The General Conference secretary shall continue in office until his successor is named and shall be custodian of the General Conference records and journals.
-He shall also keep a record of conscientious objectors reported to him by the annual conference secretaries as ordered in Paragraphs 336 and 409, Section 2(h).
+He shall also keep a record of conscientious objectors reported to him by the annual conference secretaries as ordered in Paragraphs 332 and 409, Section 2(h).
 (See Par.
 451, Sec.
 5.)